Umuzi-org/tech-department/content/remote-work/tech-product-teams/_index.md

 We've had a few situations in the pas where two evelopers built the same thing in different ways on the same project.
 And then what happens is we have to just delete someone's code.
 And that sucks.
 A lot.
 Don't let that be you.
 And don't let that be your team mate.

 So basically, focus on communication!
 They say communication is a soft skill, but it's actually pretty hard.
 So give it the care and attention it deserves.

+Also: make sure you push your code every day.

+I REPEAT: PUSH YOUR CODE EVERY DAY.
+There are many reasons to do this.

+And read this: https://www.atlassian.com/git/tutorials/comparing-workflows/feature-branch-workflow.
+That's how we work.
+You need to understand it.